 This offbeat bar typically draws a bohemian crowd with its parade of local and touring bands, karaoke, burlesque shows, risque cabaret and literary events.
 There's also a theater in back and a small patio.
 Open daily.
 Smoking on patio.
 No food.
 Happy hour 6 p.m.-8 p.m.
 Mon.-Fri.

 The Apple Barrel is one of the smallest barrooms on the Frenchmen Street strip, but that doesn’t prevent it from scheduling two bands per night.
 The bar is low on frills but easy on comfort, with a handful of barstools and tables offering a view of Frenchmen through the storefront picture windows.
 Happy hour 2 p.m to 7 p.m. features $2 domestic beers and discounted well drinks.
 Open daily.
 Smoking: yes.

-The New Orleans sampler includes red beans and rice, etouffee, a cup of gumbo, fried green tomatoes and a biscuit.
-The Cajun omelet is made with cheese, hot sausage, tomatoes, onion, parsley and paprika and served with hash browns or grits and toast or a biscuit.
+The New Orleans sampler features red beans and rice, etouffee, a cup of gumbo, fried green tomatoes and a biscuit.
+The Cajun omelet includes cheese, hot sausage, tomatoes, onion, parsley and paprika and is served with hash browns or grits and toast or a biscuit.
 The breakfast menu is available all day.
 No reservations.
-Open 24 hours daily.
+Hours vary by location.
 Credit cards. $